C2dricLeroy/Javascript-algorithm/README.md

 - 126 : Exclamation marks series #1: Remove an exclamation mark from the end of string
 - 127 : Hex to Decimal
 - 128 : Hello, Name or World!
+- 129 : get character from ASCII Value